Demystifying Burnout in Tech

 - Incentives and values are not aligned — what people need to do to get ahead diverges completely from the mission statement and published values

-- Every day is a new damn day — the promises people made to you yesterday are no longer valid today, because today is a new day!
+- Every day is a new damn day — the promises made yesterday are no longer valid, because today is a new day!

 - You think you’re on the road to Overload Burnout, but your thing that renews objectivity is no longer working

-- What’s right for your team vs. your department vs. your company are increasingly mutually exclusive
+- What’s right for you vs. your team vs. your company are increasingly mutually exclusive

 Futility Burnout sucks because the harder you work at it, the worse it grows.
 This is often because we’re simply throwing compounded effort into the wrong solution.